kubeflow/kfp-tekton/README.md

 * Create your Pipeline using Kubeflow Pipelines DSL, and compile it to Tekton YAML.
 * Upload the compiled Tekton YAML to KFP engine (API and UI), and run end to end with logging and artifacts tracking enabled.

+For more details about the project, including demos, please look at these [slides](https://www.slideshare.net/AnimeshSingh/kubeflow-pipelines-with-tekton-236769976) and the [deep dive presentation](https://www.youtube.com/watch?v=AYIeNtXLT_k).

 ## Tekton

 The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines.
 Tekton introduces